Reviews You Can Rely On

 After researching over 100 different models, we bought the 23 best drills on the market today and tested them side-by-side to find out which tool came out on top.
 During our comprehensive testing process, we drilled over 500 holes and drove in more than a thousand screws, all to help you find the right tool to meet your needs and budget so you can finally tackle that DIY project.
 We pushed these tools to their torque and battery limits with enormous lag screws and giant hole saws.
 We also compared their ease of use before deciding on the award winners.
 Check out our review to see which drill we crowned best of the best, which is the most budget-friendly option, and which we found to be the most versatile.

-Here at GearLab, we conduct the most extensive testing available on a wide variety of the best tools, including the best impact drivers, top handsaws, best chainsaws, and best circular saws.
-When it's time to clean up the mess in your shop, take a look at our favorite cordless wet dry vacuums.
+Here at GearLab, we conduct the most extensive testing available on a wide variety of the best tools, including the impact drivers, handsaws, chainsaws, and circular saws.
+When it's time to clean up the mess in your shop, take a look at our review of cordless wet dry vacuums.
 We've also done an impressive shoot-out of the best pressure washers to help you decide which one is right for your needs.

-Editor's Note: We updated our this review on June 10, 2024, to provide more insight into buying advice for drills.
+Editor's Note: We updated this review on September 16, 2024, to provide more details and specifics on our testing process and results.

 Top 23 Drills - Test Results